clemcer/LoggiFly/docs/guide/swarm.md

 # Docker Swarm

-LoggiFly does not monitor Swarm services directly, since the Swarm API is limited and does not integrate well with LoggiFly.
-Instead, it monitors the individual containers that belong to a configured Swarm service by recognizing the service name from Docker Swarm labels.
+LoggiFly does not monitor Swarm services directly, since the Swarm API is limited.
+Instead, it monitors the individual containers that belong to a configured Swarm service by recognizing the service name from the Docker Swarm labels.

 This means that for LoggiFly to reliably monitor swarm services it has to be deployed as a global service on every node in the swarm cluster.